Alg0ritmus/OPAQUE-C/README.md

 # OPAQUE-MCU version (LITTLE-ENDIAN ONLY!!!)
 This repo is a 'trimmed-down' version of our default OPAQUE implementation.
 It is optimized (memory optimization for MCU) on the client side.
-It is also suitable for utilizing ASM functions for GF arithmetic, which perform calculations over GF(2^P) and subsequently reduce the results back to GF(P) at appropriate locations in the ristretto255 code (see detailed descriptions in the default version).
+It is also suitable for utilizing ASM functions for GF arithmetic, which perform calculations mod 2P and subsequently reduce the results back to mod P 'range' at appropriate locations in the ristretto255 code (see detailed descriptions in the default version).
 Server-side functions are removed from the MCU version of OPAQUE because we believe that clients, being potentially low-performance devices, need optimization.
 In contrast, servers are typically